Acne is very common in Westernized countries, especially among adolescents and young adults. Acne can significantly affect quality of life.

 - Probiotics or probiotic rich foods like kimchi or sauerkraut help support a healthy microbiome.
 A probiotic spray used on your face can also help while you are transitioning to a less inflammatory diet (it also helps with body odor too!)

-- Try drinking almond or coconut milk instead of dairy milk.
+- Try drinking almond or soy milk instead of dairy milk.
 These are found in the refrigerated section of the grocery store.

 - Turmeric which contains the anti-inflammatory polyphenol curcumin, can help regulate blood sugar and improve insulin sensitivity as well as reduce over-all inflammation.
 Always consume turmeric with a fatty meal or a good amount of black pepper to increase absorption.

 - Zinc is a micronutrient essential for the proper functioning of the skin.
 It has been shown to inhibit bacteria and to reduce inflammation.
 Patients with acne are often deficient in zinc.
-Good food sources of zinc are oysters, beef, lobster, sprouted pumpkin seeds, and pork.
+Good plant-based sources of zinc are beans, lentils, tofu, walntus, sprouted pumpkin seeds, cashew, chia, flaxseed, hemp hearts, and quinoa.

 - Omega-3 fatty acids are anti-inflammatory and are generally short in the Western diet.
-Good foods sources of omega-3 fatty acids are fatty fish like wild-caught salmon, walnuts, chia seed, and flax seed.
-If you are unable to eat fatty fish 2-3 times per week, it is a good idea to supplement with fish oil.
+Good foods sources of plant-based omega-3 fatty acids are walnuts, chia seed, flax seed, and hemp hearts.
+If you are unable to eat sources of plant-based omega-3 every day, then it’s a good idea to supplement with an algae based EPA/DHA supplement.
+Look for one with carrageenan as an additional ingredient.

 - Increase dietary fiber since this helps by reducing the glycemic load of your meal.